 For foodies, why not take a food tour around Hanoi’s epic street food scene?
 Or enjoy the succulent seafood on Halong Bay?

-For those who wish to find out more about the country, there are many museums dedicated to its history including the sombre War Remnants museum and Reunification Palace in Saigon, and the Hoa Lo Prison and Ho Chi Minh Mausoluem in Hanoi.
-Two good half day trips are to the Cu Chi Tunnels near Saigon – where the Viet Cong enacted guerrilla warfare on the US – and the ancient My Son ruins near Hoi An, which date back to the 4th century.
+For those who wish to find out more about the country, there are many museums dedicated to its history including the sombre War Remnants museum and Reunification Palace in Ho Chi Minh and the Hoa Lo Prison and Ho Chi Minh Mausoluem in Hanoi.
+Two good half day trips are to the Cu Chi Tunnels near Ho Chi Minh – where the Viet Cong enacted guerrilla warfare on the US – and the ancient My Son ruins near Hoi An, which date back to the 4th century.
 Think a mini Angkor Wat in the middle of the Vietnamese jungle!

 A trip to Vietnam is certainly the holiday of a lifetime.

 Did you know that Vietnam is one of the world’s largest exporters of coffee?